 We understand why crib mattresses aren’t at the top of the baby gear list for many moms.
 When it comes to our little ones, however, it’s important to remember that they can spend up to 18 hours a day sleeping, so not only do we need to consider their sleep environment but also the other important crib mattress and safety factors.
 So where do you begin?
 We’ve put together a useful checklist of the key topics that Nook believes should be priority in choosing the best mattress.

 Choosing your Crib Mattress

-A breathable crib mattress increases the air circulation around your baby, thus reducing the risk of SIDS and regulating your baby’s body temperature.
+A breathable crib mattress increases the air circulation around your baby, thus reducing the risk of suffocation and regulating your baby’s body temperature.

 Babies spend more than half of the first year of their lives sleeping, likely on their crib mattress.
 Make sure that’s a healthy space, free of harmful toxins.

 You can spend anywhere from $400-$5,000 on baby gear.
 Take a look at which investments give you the most bang for your buck based on how much time your baby will be using it and its shelf life.